What is Klein Matterhorn/Matterhorn Glacier Paradise?

 Best months for Matterhorn Glacier Paradise

-- December to February is the winter season.
-You can expect snow on the mighty peaks surrounding Matterhorn Glacier Paradise and in clear weather the views are mesmerizing.
+December to February is the winter season.
+You can expect snow on the high peaks surrounding Matterhorn Glacier Paradise.
+In clear weather, the views are mesmerizing.

-- July-September is the summer season.
+This the summer season.
 From early July to mid- or late August, the alternative route via Schwarzsee is open as well.
-This means you can make a varied round trip.
+So are the Riffelberg Express gondolas.
+This means you can make varied round trips.

-- October is early Fall.
+October is early fall.
 Chances of fresh snow increase and the conifers surrounding Zermatt start showing their autumn colors.
+It's significantly less busy than during the peak months of winter and summer.

 Which temperatures to expect at Klein Matterhorn